moodlehq/refactoring-interview/README.md

 # Notes about this code

 1. Backwards compatibility is not an issue so functions can be removed and updated as desired
+1. A small unit test has been provided to help you get started

 # Requirements for your code

 1. Improve the code hygiene of the widget and provide your insight on any areas of concern
 1. Refactor the test.php file to have clearer representations of the functionality.
-This can take the shape of implementing a design pattern in new files
+This can take the shape of implementing a design pattern
-1. Implement a function that can create a new course
-1. Implement a function can enroll a student to a given course
+   1. Re-implement the course and user CRUD functions to be single purpose discreet functions
+1. Provide unit tests for the new functions